Salini-Natarajan/Salini-Natarajan/README.md

 ## 🧠 About Me

-I'm a final-year **B.E.
+I'm a **B.E.
 CSE (AIML)** student at **KPR Institute of Engineering and Technology, Coimbatore**, specializing in LLMs, Retrieval-Augmented Generation, and agentic AI systems.

 I build real, working AI products — from an interview engine that reads your resume and grills you on it, to a SaaS tool that formats academic manuscripts in seconds.
 Currently exploring **multi-agent orchestration** and **on-premise LLM deployment**.